mtgims/NovelScraper/CONTRIBUTING.md

 Be mindful of the sites: rate-limit requests, set sensible timeouts and retries, and write nothing that hammers a source.
 Requests go out from the reader's own device and connection, which belongs to a person, not to a crawler.

-## Writing

-Repository text is written impersonally, without addressing a reader as "you", and without em-dashes.
-Commit messages say what changed and why it was wrong before; they carry no tool or assistant attribution.